setLore/open-p127/README.md

 ## Description

-A simple program, with the purpose of downgrading and upgrading GTA 5 to versions `1.24` / `1.27` / `1.29`
+A universal program, with the purpose of downgrading and upgrading GTA 5 to versions `1.24` / `1.27` / `1.29`

+* Works on Linux and Windows

 ## Getting started